Caffeine and Acne: the Final Judgement

 The truth about dairy and acne

 Meanwhile, a massive 2006 study analysed 88,259 women aged between 28 and 48.
 Both decaf and regular coffee were associated with a lower type 2 diabetes risk, and so more importantly, so was caffeine.
-Type 2 diabetes is effectively an extreme form of insulin resistance, and if any food lowers the risk, then that’s an excellent proxy for boosting insulin sensitivity too.
+Type 2 diabetes is effectively an extreme form of insulin resistance, making it a useful proxy.

 Of course, the women’s caffeine intake could have correlated extremely tightly with coffee consumption, so next, the researchers processed the data to display caffeine intake independently.
 The benefits for type 2 diabetes then disappeared, but most importantly, no negative effects appeared either.
 The caffeine was resoundingly neutral.